free-mod/apk/readme.md

 ## 📧 Contact & Support

-For questions, suggestions, or issues, feel free to open an issue in this repository or contact us at [Your Email].
+For questions, suggestions, or issues, feel free to open an issue in this repository or contact us at [Email Comming Soon].

 ---
+#We are internally working on the project maybe we will start adding after 10 October 2024....

 ### Happy Downloading! 🚀